Adding very large objects to a project’s Cloud Object Storage

 - The Cloud Object Storage API

-- The IBM Cloud Object Storage Python SDK (in case you can't use the FTP client)
+- The IBM Cloud Object Storage Python SDK (in case you can’t use an FTP client)

 Load data in multiple parts by using the Cloud Object Storage API